svin24/svin24.github.io/content/blog/On-the-traits-of-good-replacements.md

 hand, when zsh started as a superset of bash, it crippled its ability to compete on "having less warts than bash".

-[^6]: It is possible that JSON has achieved *too much* success in this respect, as it has found its way into a lot of use-cases for which is less than ideal.
+[^6]: It is possible that JSON has achieved *too much* success in this respect, as it has found its way into a lot of use-cases for which it is less than ideal.

 Rust is more vague in its inspirations, and does not start as a superset of anything.
 It has, however, done a poor job of scope management, and is